Gwen2017/Lword/README.md

-are you fucking kiding me ?
+are you fucking kidding me ?